botvicky/microcreditchain-p2p/README.md

 ## 🔐 Security

-- Firebase Security Rules for data access control
+- Do not commit secrets; `.gitignore` prevents common secret files
-- Role-based authentication
+- Role-based authentication and JWTs
-- Secure file uploads to Firebase Storage
+- Validate file uploads and enforce PDF/size limits
-- Encrypted data transmission
+- Encrypted data transmission (HTTPS in production)
+- Service accounts and keystores are excluded from version control

 ## 📱 UI/UX Design